els285/HEPDash/README.md

 Alternatively, feel free to clone this git.

+<hr style="border:2px solid gray"> </hr>

-## From Trees
+## Build From TTrees

 Generate and deploy a HEP-Dash app using ROOT TTrees!
 HEP-Dash automatically handles the histogram construction, projection and rendering.

-Pass any number of ROOT files with specified TTrees
+Pass any number of ROOT files with specified TTrees, and select a variety of dashboard options.

-There are several varieties of
+For set a set of ROOT files with specified TTrees, you have several options to choose from:
-* General - App will diplay histograms for each branch common to all the ROOT TTrees given.
+* General - Dashboard will diplay histograms for each branch common to all the ROOT TTrees given.
-* Preset - App will display (pT,eta,phi,E) histograms for electron, muon and jet objects.
+* Preset - Dashboard will display (pT,eta,phi,E) histograms for electron, muon and jet objects - if they exist.
 * Specific - App will display histograms specified by the user.
+A config file

 Requires a `config.yml` file to run, which contains the information on each ROOT sample.